-The character districts that comprise the Illustrating Our Vision section of this Plan describe the character of each area of the community that will allow achievement of the community's common values.
-Areas will be grouped into character districts based upon shared characteristics that relate to the community's growth management goal of directing growth in order to create more complete neighborhoods.
-Within each character district areas of stability and areas of transition will be identified and the desired future characteristics of the district will be depicted and described.
-Future land development regulations and decisions will be based on preserving stable areas and achieving the desired conservation or development in areas of change as described in the character districts.
+The character districts that comprise the Illustration of Our Vision chapter of this Plan describe the character of each area of the community that will allow for achievement of the community's common values.
+Areas will be grouped into character districts based upon shared characteristics that relate to the community's common values.
+Within each character district, areas of stability and areas of transition are identified and the desired future characteristics of the district are depicted and described.
+Future land development regulations and decisions will be based on preserving stable areas and achieving the desired level of conservation or development in areas of transition, as described in the character districts.